 If you have a severe allergic reaction, your first treatment may be done in an emergency room or by emergency personnel.
 You will be given a shot of epinephrine to stop the further release of histamine and to relax the muscles that help you breathe.

 If your doctor has prescribed an allergy kit, always keep it with you.
-It contains a syringe of epinephrine and antihistamine tablets.
+It contains a syringe of epinephrine and an antihistamine.
+It's important to give the epinephrine shot right away.
 Your doctor or pharmacist will teach you how to give yourself a shot.
 Be sure to check the expiration dates on the medicines, and replace the medicines as needed.

 For step-by-step instructions on how to give the shot, see:

 You should also wear a medical alert bracelet or other jewelry that lists your food allergies.
 You can order medical alert jewelry through most drugstores or on the Internet.

 It's important to take special care with children who have food allergies.
 A child with severe food allergies may have a life-threatening anaphylactic reaction to even a tiny amount of a food allergen.
 Your child should always wear a medical alert bracelet and carry an allergy kit.

 Make sure that all caregivers (school administrators, teachers, friends, coaches, and babysitters):

 Children may have only mild symptoms in the first few minutes after they eat the food allergen, but they may have severe symptoms in 10 to 60 minutes.
 Children always should be observed in a hospital for several hours after a reaction.